Jon Bellion

-Jonathan David Bellion (born December 26, 1990) is an American singer, songwriter, rapper, and record producer.
-He was born and raised in Lake Grove, New York on Long Island.
+Jonathan David Bellion (born December 26, 1990) is an American singer, songwriter, rapper and record producer.
 He is best known for his 2016 single "All Time Low," which peaked at number 16 on the Billboard Hot 100.

 Alongside his recording career, he has produced and written material for various artists.
 His credits include BTS' Jung Kook and Jimin, Maroon 5, Justin Bieber, the Jonas Brothers, Halsey, Camila Cabello, Selena Gomez, Tori Kelly, Rosé, Max, Chris Brown and The Kid Laroi.

 Bellion has released four mixtapes and three studio albums.
 Released by Visionary Music Group and Capitol Records, his debut studio album, The Human Condition (2016), peaked at number five on the US Billboard 200.
 His second, Glory Sound Prep (2018), peaked at number 15.
 Bellion also opened for Twenty One Pilots' Emotional Roadshow World Tour, which also featured guest artists Judah and the Lion.

 Early life

-Bellion was born and raised in Lake Grove, New York.
-He is of Italian descent, and his family comes from Naples.
+Bellion is of Italian descent, and his family comes from Naples.
 Torn between his love for basketball and music throughout high school, Bellion made the choice to pursue his music career in his junior year.
 After high school, he enrolled in the music program at the private Five Towns College in Dix Hills, New York.

 At the age of 19, he decided to drop out of college and focus on writing professionally.
 He worked under songwriter and Warner Brothers A&R executive Kara DioGuardi for a year and signed a deal through her personal publishing company.
 Through this experience, Bellion learned how to write songs for different artists, in genres such as rock and hip hop.